sennerholm/doodleshop/README.md

 * Automatic versioning in MANIFEST.MF and in resource /appversion read from build pipeline environment variable
 * Environment detection using environment variable <code>se.caglabs.doodleshop.environment</code>
 * Environment specific configuration and log configuration using Spring profiles (application.yaml)
-* Centralized logging with Logstash and rolling file logging
 * Unit tests and integration tests
 * Flyway DB setup and migration
 * Database H2, embedded if not specified external in application.yaml